Search Results for

 Add new user schema

-To add a new user schema, click on the the Add button to open the Add User Schema dialog
+To add a new user schema, click the Add button to open the Add User Schema dialog.

 idpsync_3

-• Name: The name of user schema.
+• Name: The name of the user schema.
 This field is required and unique.

-• Data class name: The data class name in Casewhere where is the place to store users.
+• Data class name: The data class in Casewhere where users are stored.
 This field is required and unique.

 • Identity provider: The plugin name in Casewhere.
 This field is required.